Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 Anchovies

 Real anchovies are caught in the Mediterranean Sea, off the coast of Southern Europe.
-They are tiny silvery fish with a greenish-black stripe along the spine.
-They belong to the genus Engraulidae and are direct relatives of the herring.
-Canned anchovies are usually in oil.
-The result is a cross between salted sprat and sprats.
-Therefore, attention! - replacement in anchovy recipes with sprat or herring of spicy salting, to put it mildly, is undesirable.
-You will obviously not achieve the desired taste, and some of the products and spices recommended by the recipe will be completely inappropriate.
+They are tiny silvery fish with a greenish-black stripe along their spine.
+They belong to the genus Engraulidae and are direct relatives of herring.
+Anchovies are usually preserved in oil.
+The result is something between salted sprat and sprats.
+Therefore, attention! - replacing spicy-salted sprat or herring in recipes for anchovies is, to put it mildly, undesirable.
+You will obviously not achieve the desired taste, and some of the foods and spices recommended in the recipe will turn out to be completely inappropriate.

 It is clear that Spanish cuisine also uses anchovies very actively.
-For example, they are stuffed with might and main pies, fried in batter or marinated in vinegar with olive oil and garlic.
+For example, they are used to stuff pies with might and main, fry them in batter or marinate them in vinegar with olive oil and garlic.
 And with no less enthusiasm than in the 17th century, they continue to eat anchovies in France.
-They are still added to sauces, which are simply impossible to count.
-In Provence, they prepare anchovy oil and anchoyad seasoning.
-Tapenade is also a thick, pasta-like sauce for which capers, anchovies, garlic and pitted black olives are crushed in a mortar, gradually introducing olive oil into this mixture, and finally lemon juice, black pepper, rosemary and thyme are added.
-Tapenade is very good on fried toast with wine, as a seasoning for raw vegetables or hard-boiled eggs, as well as grilled meat or strong-smelling fish dishes.
-For example, sea bream and tuna, which are very common here, are often served under tapenade.
+They are still added to sauces, which are practically impossible to count.
+In Provence, anchovy oil and anchoiade seasoning are prepared.
+And also tapenade - a thick, paste-like sauce for which capers, anchovies, garlic and pitted black olives are pounded in a mortar, gradually introducing olive oil into this mixture, and at the end lemon juice, black pepper, rosemary and thyme are added.
+Tapenade is very good on toast with wine, as a condiment for raw vegetables or hard-boiled eggs, as well as for grilled meat or strong-smelling fish dishes.
+For example, sea bream and tuna, which are very common here, are often served with tapenade.

 And the Swedes!
-Cold, it would seem, the nation, and even that one - not a day without anchovies.
-One of the classic dishes of their cuisine is "Jonsson's Temptation" (Janssonsfrestelse): lightly fried potato slices are laid out on a baking sheet, layered with anchovy fillets and fried onions, the top layer is smeared with mayonnaise, sour cream, cream or melted butter, sprinkled with breadcrumbs and baked in the oven for 30-45 minutes.
-The name of this variety of anchovy gratin is associated not with some unknown glutton Jonsson, but with the film of the same name, very popular in Sweden in 1928.
-By the way, their Norwegian neighbors also know how to cook anchovies - on April 14, 1912, Norwegian fish were even included in the menu of the last dinner of passengers of the first class of the infamous "Titanic" ...
+It seems like a cold nation, but even then - not a day without anchovies.
+One of the classic dishes of their cuisine is considered to be "Johnson's Temptation" (Janssonsfrestelse): lightly fried potato slices are placed on a baking sheet, layered with anchovy fillets and fried onions, the top layer is smeared with mayonnaise, sour cream, cream or melted butter, sprinkled with breadcrumbs and baked in the oven for 30-45 minutes.
+The name of this variety of anchovy gratin is associated not with some unknown glutton Jonson, but with the film of the same name, very popular in Sweden in 1928.
+By the way, their Norwegian neighbors also know how to cook anchovies - on April 14, 1912, Norwegian fish were even included in the last lunch menu of first class passengers of the infamous Titanic...

 Synonyms: